LiuYuancheng/PLC_and_RTU_Simulator/BACnet_PLC_Simulator/Readme.md

 Upon startup, the thermostat attempts to register and communicate with the target HVAC RTU.
 Once the connection is established:

-- sensor values are displayed in the left information panel
+- Sensor values are displayed in the left information panel
-- users can adjust the temperature setpoint using the rotary control knob
+- Users can adjust the temperature setpoint using the rotary control knob
 - HVAC operating mode and fan speed can be selected via UI buttons

 When the user confirms the settings, the BACnet client sends corresponding `WriteProperty` requests to the HVAC RTU, triggering immediate control logic execution.